 How To Develop a Trading Style

-If you want to separate yourself from the many traders who fail and set yourself up for long term success like my top millionairestudents and I, you must take the time to develop your own trading style.
+If you want to separate yourself from the many traders who fail and set yourself up for long term success, like my top Millionairestudents and I, you must take the time to develop your own trading style.

 What exactly do I mean by a trading style?
-Basically, I’m referring to traders who have really taken the time to develop, hone, and refine their personal trading based on their own strengths, weaknesses and comfort levels so that they can predictably and reliably gain incredible financial returns.
+Basically, I’m referring to traders who have really taken the time to develop, hone and refine their personal trading based on their own strengths, weaknesses and comfort levels, so that they can predictably and reliably gain incredible financial returns.

 As a new trader, how can you hope to develop a trading style that works for you?
 Here are some tips.

 1. Develop basic stock trading skills.
 Have you ever heard the phrase “learn the rules before you break them”?
 It’s an appropriate adage to live by as a trader.
 Before you can branch off on your own and develop a trading style, you need to learn and master the basics, start with this free stock guide.
-Even creative geniuses like Picasso had to learn how to mix paint and use a paint brush before he could eventually learn to create masterpieces.
+Even a creative genius like Picasso had to learn how to mix paint and use a paint brush before he could eventually learn to create masterpieces.